warn users that crontab is not supported

 I'm inclined to pass on this one for now, especially if we aren't doing something wrong to direct users to the crontab utility in the docs or help text somewhere.

-#5 Updated by Glen Gibb over 2 years ago
+#5 Updated by Glen Gibb about 3 years ago

 I'm the user who submitted the feature request to Ash.
 I was asking for it primarily for crontab, although I can see the argument for applying it to other config files.